JorySchossau/build/README.md

 * Automatically Discovers and uses the available compiler: Visual Studio, GCC, Clang, whichever is available
 * Provided as C source code
 * Only a C compmiler is needed
+* Compiles with a single CLI script on any computer

 ### QuickStart

-Build the `build` tool using your system's c compiler.
+*Build the `build` tool using your system's c compiler.*

-Helper scripts in the root folder are provided for Mac/Win/Linux (assuming you have a c compiler).
-Run them as `bash build_linux_gcc.sh` for example.
+On Windows
+`cmd /c build.bat`

+On Linux or Mac
+`bash build.sh`

+Usage Help
 `./build -h` shows the help.
+`build.exe -h` if on windows

-Example
+Usage Example
 `./build ../myproj/main.cpp -o myproj.exe --cflags "-std=c++14" --lflags "-pthread"`
-The above commannd automatically discovers dependencies from recursively inspecting `main.cpp` and builds them using as many cores
+The above commannd automatically discovers dependencies from recursively inspecting `main.cpp` and builds them using as many threads as your hardware supports.

 ### Motivation

-* We needed a custom build tool aware of project structure for a different project
+* We needed a custom build tool aware of project structure for another reason
 * We wanted to avoid dependencies (python, ninja, basil, etc.) to ease end developer experience
-* The Ninja build system takes too long to do automtaic dependency discovery (well, the compilers take too long to report this)
+* The Ninja build system takes too long to do automtaic dependency discovery

 ### Notes

-* The `src` dir contains preconfigured sources for each system (Mac,Win,Linux) and flavors of compiler setups in those systems.
+* The `src` dir contains the C sources for each possible system
-* The `metasrc` dir contains the original nim sourcecode.
+* The `metasrc` dir contains the original nim sourcecode

 ### To Do